XeniaMeraki/XeniaMeraki.com/content/blog/2025/2025-12-16-Of Bazzite And My Callout Post.md

 > [!CAUTION]
 > Trans slur

 One thing: In my initial callout post, I pointed out how Antheas had used in casual conversation what I thought was an allusion to a trans slur "troon".
-In later discord messages he has said that he didn't know that slur existed, and it was a play on "Playtron" and "goon".
+In later [discord messages](https://cdn.discordapp.com/attachments/664596885029257238/1450635104413286450/unknown.png?ex=694340b8&is=6941ef38&hm=60ff4480f0fdd8d3e159cb2a998405ecf710ae80aec2b432ef0f8cc4dad614b5&) he has said that he didn't know that slur existed, and it was a play on "Playtron" and "goon".
 Your guess is as good as mine if that's legitimately true.
 It ultimately doesn't matter if a small part of the thing I was wrong about, but I do feel bad about it if it's true because for a lot of people what jumps out at them is the trans slur usage and is most egregious.
 I LEGITIMATELY don't know, I think I was wrong on the cuff on that one.
 I am hyper vigilante on trans slurs, I'm trans.
 Antheas is not trans and can be forgiven not knowing that one.
 The overall point is still the same.

 This all feels... very familiar.
 I used to be a bit of a control freak.
 Used to be a bad moderator.
+Still am a bit of a control freak to a certain degree.
 Had my modship of a forum wrested from me.
 I'm wistful.
 Were it things could be different.